 The Draft Audit also states the City had a history of slow spending, without providing additional context.
 The referenced grant funds for the 2015 floods were allocated almost exclusively for infrastructure that would protect low- and moderate-income neighborhoods from flooding.
 As such, infrastructure projected do not spend on a steady pace throughout the life of a grant as the Draft Audit suggests that it should.
 Instead, usually less than 10% of the funds are spent in planning and design, and the remaining balance is spent in the last year of the grant.
-This timeline is necessitated by HUD's own rules that prevent the City from using these funds on an infrastructure project that is already part of the City's Capital
+This timeline is necessitated by HUD's own rules that prevent the City's Capital